jkcfg/jk/examples/kubernetes/micro-service/README.md

 # `micro-service.js`

-An example generating `Namespace`, `Deployment`, `Service` and `Ingress` Kubernetes objects from a high level micro-service definition stored as input parameters in `billing.yaml`.
+An example generating various artefacts from a high level micro-service definition stored as input parameters in `billing.yaml`:

+- `Namespace`, `Deployment`, `Service` and `Ingress` Kubernetes objects,
+- A grafana dashboard stored in a `ConfigMap`,
+- A Prometheus alert stored in a `PrometheusRule` custom resource, ready to be picked up by the [Prometheus operator][prom-operator].

 Run this example with: